Sirius-social/sirius-sdk-python/how-tos/create_connections/README.rst

      and verifiability can all play a strong part in meeting the fourth objective.
      Computer and network security also can contribute greatly to making smart contracts self-enforcing.

-Off course immutable storages that presented by **DLT** and other **blockchain** solutions may solve this issues.
-But any tech approach keep in yourself restrictions and potential problems.
+Of course immutable storages that presented by **DLT** and other **blockchain** solutions may solve this issues.
+But any tech approach keeps in itself restrictions and potential problems.

-Evidence this kind of view:
+Evidence of this kind of view:

   **Ethereum co-founder Vitalik Buterin (2018 interview)**